borntofrappe/react-practice/02 - FreeCodeCamp Podcast App/README.md

 > lessons learned having fun with JavaScript

 In approaching the project, I decided to develop one feature at a time, and to start with plain ol' vanilla JavaScript.
 I took it rather far, and the effort is stored in the **UX Podcast** app folder of this very project.
-In the same path you find also a **UI Podcast** folder, detailing the design that went into the application, and a **RSS Feed** folder, in which I used the `fetch` method and experimented with a `DOMParser` as to find the information ultimately detailed in the application.
+In the same path you find also a **UI Podcast** folder, detailing the design that went into the application, and a **RSS Feed** folder, in which I used the `fetch` method and experimented with a `DOMParser` as to find the information ultimately to-be-framed in the application.

 In this last effort, I also discovered how the `http` URL, referenced in the [freeCodeCamp podcast page](https://freecodecamp.libsyn.com/) is unsecure and how freeCodeCamp actually provides a secure option simply changing the prefix to `https`.

 ### React

 > lessons learned developing the React application

-Update: 23-12-2018

-Started the migration from Vanilla JavaScript to the React framework.
-There's still aplenty to do:

-- immediately start playing other episodes as they are selected;

-- rotate the vinyl in unison with the audio;

-- update the timestamp with the current time.

-Not to mention the most pressing matter: _fixing the component structure_.
-Currently there exist only one giant component, and the codebase is rather unsustainable.
-As said, much to do.

 #### React Render Props